Postdoctoral Fellow Job for Cascone lab

 - The University of Texas M. D. Anderson Cancer Center

 - Location: Houston, TX

 Job DescriptionA well-funded, dynamic and question-driven young lab at The University of Texas MD Anderson Cancer Center seeks to appoint one or more highly motivated postdoctoral fellows with a strong interest in cancer biology, tumor immunology and cancer immunotherapy and a desire to work with projects related to lung cancers.
-The successful appointee(s) will be working under the supervision of Tina Cascone, M.D., Ph.D., Assistant Professor, physician scientist in the Department of Thoracic/Head and Neck Medical Oncology.
+The successful appointee(s) will be working under the supervision of Tina Cascone, M.D., Ph.D., Assistant Professor, physician-scientist in the Department of Thoracic/Head and Neck Medical Oncology.
 The project and research opportunities for the postdoctoral candidate will focus on investigating T cell-mediated mechanisms of tumor response and resistance to immune-based therapies in non-small cell lung cancer (NSCLC), using innovative preclinical murine models and clinical samples from cutting-edge trials evaluating immune-based therapies for patients with NSCLC.
 The opportunity to conduct translational research by studying relevant preclinical models and human samples will improve our ability to develop more effective therapeutic strategies for patients with lung cancer and other cancers and advance the field of cancer immunotherapy.

 MD Anderson is ranked one of the top two hospitals in cancer care nationwide for 25 years by U.S. News & World Report.
 The cancer center ranks high in the number of National Cancer Institute grants and invests millions in research every year; it offers active graduate and post-doctoral training programs, and the unmatched scientific environment of the Texas Medical Center, the world's largest biomedical center.